csc-training/hybrid-openmp-mpi/docs/02-openmp-intro.md

 # Summary

 - OpenMP can be used with compiler directives
-    - Neglected when code is build without OpenMP
+    - Ignored when code is build without OpenMP
 - Threads are launched within **parallel** regions
 - `for`/`do` loops can be parallelized easily with loop construct